junos-ai-org/hex/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Most of the code of /HEX/ is based on [d1](https://github.com/dllm-reasoning/d1).
+Most of the code of `/HEX/` is based on [d1](https://github.com/dllm-reasoning/d1).

 ## Acknowledgments

-[Optional: Add acknowledgments for funding, collaborators, or resources used]

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [email@domain.com]
+For questions or issues, please open an issue on GitHub.